iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

   Only needed on some flight controllers, see the `ArduCopter <https://ardupilot.org/copter/docs/common-brushless-escs.html#mixing-esc-protocols>`_ and `PX4 <https://docs.px4.io/main/en/peripherals/dshot.html>`_ documentation for more details on which

-Depending on the type of flight controller hardware you have, you may need to re-configure which outputs you are using to a DSHOT compatible output.
+Depending on the type of flight controller hardware you have, you may need to re-configure which outputs you are using to a DSHOT compatible pin.
 The reason for this and the types of flight controllers it affects are discussed in `Mixing ESC Protocols <https://ardupilot.org/copter/docs/common-brushless-escs.html#mixing-esc-protocols>`_ and in this `Ardupilot forum post <https://discuss.ardupilot.org/t/flight-controllers-dshot-and-escs/53608>`_.
 This issue applies to the Pixhawk 6C that was used for this tutorial, and also applies to the popular Cube Orange flight controller.